Sowmyashree21/Automating-Cryptocurrency-Price-Tracking-with-API/README.md

 ---

 ## About Me
-I’m an **aspiring data analyst**, developing my portfolio through real-world use cases in **finance, procurement, HR, operations, marketing analytics** and many more.
+I’m an **aspiring data analyst**, developing my portfolio through real-world use cases in **finance, procurement, HR operations, marketing analytics** and many more.

 **GitHub** – [Sowmyashree21](https://github.com/Sowmyashree21)